vanessa-arruda/vanessa-arruda/README.md

 Welcome to my gitHub Profile!

 ![header](/header.png)
-I'm a self-taught passionate FrontEnd developer student!
+I'm a self-taught passionate developer learner!

 ## Want to know more about me and my Projects?